This document is also available in these non-normative formats: XML.

 In both requests and responses, MIME type strings are used to choose the way the entity content has to be respectively serialized or parsed.
 Four different kinds of type are defined here, which are used in the above text about sending request and receiving response.
 The intent is to provide the spirit of the entity content handling regarding its content type, but an implementation is encouraged to deviate from those rules if it is obvious that a particular type should be treated in a specific way (normally, that would be the case only to treat a binary type as another type.)

-An XML media type has a MIME type of text/xml
+An XML media type has a MIME type of text/xml,

-, as defined in
+or application/xml-external-parsed-entity, as defined in

-[RFC 3023] (except that application/xml-dtd
+[RFC 3023] (except that application/xml-dtd is

 considered a text media type.)
-MIME types ending by +xml
+MIME types ending by +xml are

 also XML media types.

-An HTML media type has a MIME type of text/html
+An HTML media type has a MIME type of text/html.

-Text media types are the remaining types beginning with text/
+Text media types are the remaining types beginning with text/.

 Binary types are all the other types.
 An implementation can treat some of those binary types as either an XML, HTML or text media type if it is more appropriate (this is implementation-defined.)